Q&A: Bullying in school

 Finally, take action – discreetly.
 Your child may fear that if you make a fuss, it will make things worse.
 But talk to teachers, school administrators, parents, and family friends, so your son has all the resources needed to be safe.
 You may even consider pulling him from school for a few days until the problem is handled.
 We’d also recommend visiting with a counsellor, so your child can work through any lingering feelings of distress or fear.

-If your child would like to talk with a counsellor, please call our Family Support Services at 03-3310 0792 or write to support@family.org.my.
+If your child would like to talk with a counsellor, please visit family.org.my/counselling to schedule an appointment.

 © 2018 Focus on the Family.
 All rights reserved.
 Used by permission.